smiling man in dental chair

 Don't Ignore Early Symptoms

-woman holding her jaw in pain
+man holding jaw in pain while eating a chocolate bar

 Not every root canal infection starts with an excruciating toothache, which often signals bacteria have reached the pulp (soft inner tissue) of a tooth.
 Instead, you may first notice subtle signs that something is wrong.
 It's best not to ignore these early symptoms.
 Signs that you may need a root canal procedure include: